 Students who are eligible to register, or who have already registered, may obtain their UW ID cards (Husky Cards).

 Your on-campus orientation session will include a stop at the Husky Card Account & ID Center.
 If you have registered and will not be participating in an orientation session, you can obtain your Husky Card at the Husky Card Account & ID Center at any time during office hours.
 You will need to have your student ID number and U.S. state- or federally-issued photo identification with you (such as a driver's license or passport).
 We do not accept high school IDs.
 ID Center Locations

-If you lose your Husky Card, immediately go to the Online Card Office to report your card lost and suspend activity on your Husky Card and Resident Dining Account, or call the Husky Card Account & ID Center at 206-543-7222 during business hours to report it as lost.
+If you lose your Husky Card, immediately go to the Online Card Office to report your card lost and suspend activity on your Husky Card and Dining Account.
+You can call the Husky Card Account & ID Center at 206-543-7222 during business hours to report it as lost.

 To replace your Husky Card, go to the Husky Card Account & ID Center.
 You may be required to show your legal photo identification to obtain a replacement card.
 A nonrefundable fee of $20 is charged for replacement of lost or damaged Husky Cards.
 There is no additional charge to replace the U-PASS; however, because the ORCA card readers do not update immediately with new card information, you will not be able to use the U-PASS for transit for 24–48 hours after replacing your Husky Card.

 The Husky Card contains an embedded RFID microchip processor that communicates with card-reader equipment.
 U-PASS members need a Husky Card to use U-PASS on transit.
 The smart chip functionality will only be activated for those who have been billed for U-PASS privileges.
 Once activated, hold the card to ORCA card readers for full-fare coverage.
 You should see a green light and hear a beep.
 Visit UW Commuter Services for more details about using your Husky Card for transit.